Effective Packing 101

 4.)
 Rolling is the answer to most of your problems: You may have read elsewhere about the space-saving technique of rolling your clothing instead of folding it.
 I am a big fan!
 When I first learned this trick, I blindly rolled everything I could find.
 That is, until my mother—observant, wise woman that she is—pointed out that my jeans were actually taking up MORE space that way.
 She was right!
 So, my advice is to be logical about it; while rolling your tank tops, leggings, dresses, and even underwear (for girls) can be a life-saver, leave coats, thick pajamas, jeans, and probably your underwear if you’re a guy in their natural folded state.

 Pro-Tip: These bulkier, folded items go best at the base of your suitcase or as the layer between your shoes and rolled clothes.

 5.)
 Weigh way before you hit the airport: This is crucial to maintaining your cool on the day of your long-awaited flight.
 There are so many other important things going on in those moments, DON’T leave the weight of your bag as a mystery to be solved when you hit the check-in desk.
 Buy yourself a hand-held luggage scale and never look back!
 I seriously can’t recommend this any more.
-I bought myself one from Target for $20 (after, admittedly resisting on my first round of travels) and the amount of stress it has saved me and my friends has been invaluable.
+I bought myself one like this (after, admittedly resisting on my first round of travels) and the amount of stress it has saved me and my friends has been invaluable.
 Have I been annoyed and had to repack my bag multiple times before leaving for the airport?
 Yes.
 Have I ever been that traveler who is in tears, throwing things out of her suitcase next to the check-in line?
 Nope!!
 You choose your adventure/nightmare.

 Pro-Tip: This one-time purchase can be packed in your carry-on and used on the way back as well.
 The benefits just keep on coming.